adobe/reactor-developer-docs/api/release_notes/breaking-changes.md

 ## Changes That Require a Hard Cutover

-For a few of these changes, it is not easy for us to deploy the new method side-by-side with the old, so you'll have to make a hard cutover.
+For a few of these changes, it is not feasible for us to deploy the new method side-by-side with the old, so you'll have to make a hard cutover.

-For these changes, we are providing the Integration environment where the new changes will be deployed so that you can test your changes before they go live.
-You'll need to test these changes in the Integration environment prior to May 1.

-Then on May 1, these changes will go live in Production and you'll need to update your API usage after that before they will function again in Production.
+These changes will be released to Production on May 1 and you'll need to update your API usage after that before they will function again.

 {% alert error, Change #5: LIKE changes to CONTAINS %}